Manishearth/gstreamer-presentation/talk.md

 One can connect outputs from multiple nodes to a single input of some node, which causes the audio to be mixed with unity gain to a single block of audio with a number of channels determined by the number of channels in each output as well as various configurable settings of the node receiving the audio.

-In this example, we mix two signals of discordant frequencies.
+In this example, we mix two signals of discordant frequencies, one of which has had its volume reduced.

 §§